google/ExoPlayer/docs/analytics.md

 }

 // Usage - Setup and listener registration.
-SimpleExoPlayer player = new SimpleExoPlayer.Builder(context)
+SimpleExoPlayer player = new ExoPlayer.Builder(context)
     .setAnalyticsCollector(new ExtendedCollector())
     .build();
 player.addAnalyticsListener(new ExtendedListener() {